March 12, 2019 / How To

 Tip: The flame doesn't melt the solder, the metal does.

 Meaning, no matter how long you hold the flame over the solder it simply won't flow.
 Solder will not flow on cold metal.
 You must always focus on heating the metal and when that gets hot enough the solder will flow.
 So, as you can see, it's really important to get the metal hot enough to reach the temperature of the flow point of the solder.
-We use silver solder when we're working with copper and brass so this is our reference chart when we need to see flow temperatures:

-The amount of zinc in a metal lowers the melting point, that's why brass melts at a lower temperature than pure copper.
-As you can see in the chart above, you can use any silver solder on copper or brass metal, but solder flow points vary between vendors so always check the flow points of the solders you choose to use.
+We use silver solder when we're working with copper and brass.
+The amount of zinc in a metal alloy lowers the melting point, that's why brass melts at a lower temperature than pure copper.
+You can use any silver solder on copper or brass metal, but solder flow points vary between vendors so always check the flow points of the solders you choose.

 Torch Tips & Flames